return to the homepage

 A brief history of the band

-The Kings Korner Band was established at the time of the first Pewsey Carnival procession in 1898 and consisted of villagers playing tin whistles, mouth organs, even comb and paper.
-Anybody who could play anything was welcome to join in and make music and that’s how it has been to this very day.
+The Kings Korner Band was established at the time of the first Pewsey Carnival Procession in 1898 and consisted of people from the village playing tin whistles, mouth organs, even comb and paper.
+Anybody who could play anything was welcome to join in and make music and that is how it has remained.

 Times of war saw little change, although in some years only three managed to make the carnival route - bass drum, side drum and melodeon ... but make it they did and the band and carnival lived on.

-Always colourful in appearance the band consists of up to 30 members at any one time whose ages vary between 10 and 80 something.
-Their music is produced on a wide variety of instruments – trumpets, saxophone, trombone, clarinet and penny whistle; accordions; bass, side drums and Bhodran; cymbals tambourines, mouth organ, maracas – and there is always room for more.
+Always colourful in appearance the band has members of all ages and capabilities.
+Their music is produced on a wide variety of brass, wind and percussion instruments and also includes penny whistle, accordion, tambourine, mouth organ and maracas, but there is always room for more!

-In February 2003 the band returned to its former home to record it’s first CD.
-The pub is now under new management of course - in fact the landlord is a faithful member of the band and plays a mean triangle too!
-The CD aptly entitled ‘Back to the Coopers’ is a tribute to band members past and present who have dedicated their time and talents to making the Kings Korner Band unique.
+In February 2003 the band returned to its former home to record it’s first CD aptly named ‘Back to the Coopers’ and a tribute to band members past and present who have dedicated their time and talents to making the Kings Korner Band unique.